pydata/xarray/doc/faq.rst

              year    = {2016}
            }

-  2. You may also want to cite a specific version of the xarray package, we provide a `Zenodo`__ citation and DOI for this purpose.
+  2. You may also want to cite a specific version of the xarray package.
+We provide a `Zenodo`__ citation and DOI for this purpose.

      - Hoyer, S. et al..
 (2016). xarray: v0.8.0.
 Zenodo.
 10.5281/zenodo.59499